Tux-Web-Tools/rss-feed-site-generator/README.md

 #### Further configuration

-The parameter _description.use_content_ is used to define which property is used to fetch the item's (episode/item) description.

 To display a custom logo different from the one the RSS feed provides, an image file can be placed in _/public/image_, the file name including file extension needs to be added to _logo_.
 The header can be customized further by overwriting title, description, background and font color in rss.local.yaml.
 It is also possible to customize the favicon via _favicon_.

 To display "legal information" in the footer, _copyright_, _imprint_url_ and _imprint_link_name_ need to be provided.